oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-nfrmtv-06-use-of-non-self-referencing-urls-failing-to-resolve.md

-### Use of Non-self Referencing URLs Failing to Resolve
+### Use of Non-Self Referencing URLs Failing to Resolve

 For each URL which is not in the category `self` it MUST be tested that it resolves with a HTTP status code from the 2xx (Successful) or 3xx (Redirection) class.